Layered with rosemary, parsley, garlic and butter, this pull-apart bread is a dream come true when you’re craving soft, flavorful carbs.

 - Gather the dough scraps together and roll it out flat and continue cutting out rounds.
 Continue until there is no dough left.

-- Gather the dough rounds that won’t fit in the loaf pan (I used three rounds per muffin well) and place in the muffin well.
+- Gather the dough rounds that won’t fit in the loaf pan and place in the muffin wells (three rounds per muffin well).

-- Bake for about 25 minutes, or until the tops turns lightly golden.
+- Bake for about 25 minutes, or until the tops turn lightly golden.

 - Cool slightly before serving.